SEKOIA-IO/documentation/docs/getting_started/manage_api_keys.md

 To revoke an API key, please proceed with the following steps:

-1. Go to `Managed communities` page by clicking on your avatar in the upper right of the screen
+1. Go to Settings > Workspace > API Keys
-2. On the API key tab, click on the `Edit` button
+2. Click on the `Edit` button next to your API Key
-3. Then revoke the API key by clicking on the red button `Revoke`
+3. Revoke the API key by clicking on the button `Revoke`